disqus/playa/README.rst

 TODO
 ====

-- Add support to indexer to remove files which no longer exist
 - Replace infinite directory looping behavior with inotify/MacFS event apis in AudioIndex
 - Refactor AudioPlayer public API to be part of AudioThread.
 - Add dynamic playlists support